Azure/azure-kusto-spark/docs/Authentication.md

 This authentication method is fairly straightforward, and it is used in most of the examples in this documentation.

  * **KUSTO_AAD_CLIENT_ID**:
-  AAD application (client) identifier.
+  'kustoAADClientID' - AAD application (client) identifier.

  * **KUSTO_AAD_AUTHORITY_ID**:
-  AAD authentication authority.
+  'kustoAADAuthorityID' - AAD authentication authority.
 This is the AAD Directory (tenant) ID.

  * **KUSTO_AAD_CLIENT_PASSWORD**:
- AAD application key for the client.
+  'kustoClientAADClientPassword' - AAD application key for the client.

 #### Example
 ```